stencila/dockta/README.md

 *Why is Dockter a Node.js package?*

 We've implemented this as a Node.js package for easier integration into Stencila's Node.js based desktop and cloud deployments.
+We already had familiarity with using `dockerode` the Node.js package that we use to talk to Docker for incremental builds and container execution.

 *Why is Dockter implemented in Typescript?*

-We chose Typescript because it's type-checking and type-annotations reduce the number of runtime errors and improves developer experience.
+Typescript's type-checking and type-annotations can reduce the number of runtime errors and improves developer experience.
+For this partiular project, we wanted to use the Typescript type defintions for `SoftwarePackage`, `CreativeWork`, `Person` etc that are defined in [stencila/schema](https://github.com/stencila/schema).

+*Why didn't you use, and contribute to, an existing project rather than creating a new tool*

+When existing projects don't take the approach or provide the features you want, it's often a difficult decision to make whether to invest the time to understand and refactor an existing code base or to start fresh.
+In this case, we chose to start fresh for the reasons and differences outlined above.
+We felt it would take too much refactoring of existing projects to shoehorn in the approach we wanted to take and we wanted to be able to resuse much of this code in another sister project targetting Nix environments.

 *I'd love to help out!
 Where do I start?*